Buster Keaton: Trouble behind the scenes

 In March 1932 studio chief Louis B. Mayer's office requested Keaton to report for work on a Saturday afternoon, to go through the motions of filming a scene for studio visitors.
 Keaton already had plans to attend a local college-baseball championship, where he was to be the home-team mascot.
 He sent his regrets to Mayer's office and kept his date at the ball game, only to receive a warning from Mayer the following Tuesday, suspending his pay until he resumed working.

 Keaton's behavior had become erratic by 1932.
-He was despondent over working conditions at the studio, and over his wife's antagonism toward him at home.
+He was despondent over working conditions at the studio and his troubled marriage at home.
 This affected his films; he was sometimes visibly intoxicated on- and off-camera.
 "I got to the stage where I didn't give a darn whether school kept or not, and then I started drinking too much," Keaton told interviewer Tony Thomas.
 "When I found out that they could write stories and material better than I could anyway, what was the use of my fighting with them?"
 The demoralized Keaton couldn't turn to production chief Irving Thalberg for support, because Thalberg was then on a medical leave that lasted eight months.
 This left Louis B. Mayer temporarily in sole charge of the studio, which made Keaton's standing at MGM even more fragile.
 Keaton's absences were costing the company $3,000 a day ($70,000 a day in 2025).